aousterh/data_model/queries/README.md

 You can run these queries with `./zng_queries.sh` or by setting `ZNG_PATH` (`export ZNG_PATH=../../zq-sample-data/zng-uncompressed/*.zng`) and executing the queries below.

-### 1. Analytics query
+#### 1. Analytics query

 `zq -t 'count() by id.orig_h' $ZNG_PATH`

 This query is easy to write and will be efficient once we can issue it over the columnar ZST format (this is not yet fully supported, so this query executes less efficiently over ZNG).
+This is possible because ZNG/ZST data is typed, thereby enabling efficient columnar representations.

-### 2. Search query
+#### 2. Search query

 `zq -t 'id.orig_h=10.128.0.19 | sort ts | head 5' $ZNG_PATH`

 This query is easy to write and will execute quickly when using indexes (this just illustrates a simple query over the ZNG, using indexes is a TODO item).
+ZNG can represent heterogeneous records in the same stream, so you don't need to manually construct an uber-schema in order to represent the results of this query.

-### 3. Data discovery query
+#### 3. Data discovery query

 `zq -t 'count() by typeof(.)' $ZNG_PATH`